Frequently Asked Questions - for Owners

 Be advised that service animals and emotional support animals (ESAs) are NOT pets, and we are required by law to accept them when proper documentation and procedures are followed.

-We hjave a "limited smoking policy" that permits tenants to smoke outside the home/unit.
+We have a "limited smoking policy" that permits tenants to smoke outside the home/unit.
+This includes marijuana.

 Children, or family size, is a protected class under Fair Housing Laws.
 As such we do not (nor cannot) discriminate based on family structure or size.
 We are a fair and honest management company that seeks to find the best possible candidate regardless of family size or other protected classes.